angadhn/MySite/_notes/Thoreau.md

 [^18]: SPOILER: He does end up in prison, which he describes in a very funny way in his essay.

-[^19]: So employers are like Uber; a middle man between governments and citizens.
+[^19]: So, in such a system, our employers are like an Uber or Amazon; a middle layer between governments and citizens.